Search

 January 20, 2021

-Can philanthropy save the courts?
+Can philanthropy save the court?

 Just when I thought I’d figured out a survival strategy for this pandemic-slammed, economically bleak, racially charged, wildfire-ravaged, election-crazed year, an acrimonious firefight has begun over the Supreme Court vacancy left by the death of Ruth Bader Ginsburg.
 With Senate Majority…